Mark-Elliott5/restaurant-page/README.md

 Site is currently deployed [here](https://mark-elliott5.github.io/restaurant-page/).
+It is a dynamically generated webpage, as opposed to static, and bundled with webpack.
 ![Restaurant Page](images/restaurant-page.png)